JonathanMEdwards/subtext10/README.md

 had to conclude that these results are essentially incommunicable.
-No one is willing to invest the effort in understanding such wildly alien stuff unless they first see clear proof of its benefits, which would require a massive further investment in R&D. There is no viable path forward from here.
-I hope to revive some of these ideas in future work.
+No one is willing to invest the effort in understanding such wildly alien stuff unless they first see clear proof of its benefits, which would require a massive buildout.
+I hope to revive some of these ideas in future work that is more approachable.

 Here is the highly incomplete [documentation](doc/language.md).
+The most theoretically interesting bit is [Feedback](doc/language.md#feedback).
 I don't advise trying to read or run the code.